 Boardwalk Inn

-Rates start from $408 – located in the EPCOT Resort area, your transportation options are boat rides to Hollywood Studios, walk to EPCOT and bus to all other locations.
 The location of the EPCOT resort hotels is great if you spend your evenings at EPCOT, you simply walk back to your hotel!
-This elegant mid-Atlantic inspired resort boasts an actual boardwalk with food, activities and nightly entertainment.
+If attending a festival at Epcot is your main focus look no further than the Boardwalk.
+This elegant mid-Atlantic inspired resort boasts an actual boardwalk with food, activities, and nightly entertainment.

 Beach & Yacht Club

-Rates start from $374 – located in the EPCOT Resort area, your transportation options are boat rides to Hollywood Studios, walk to EPCOT and bus to all other locations.
-These two hotels are side by side and I think that they have the best pool on property; it actually has a shallow play area with sand in the water!
+Rates start from $374 – located in the EPCOT Resort area, your transportation options are boat rides to Hollywood Studios, walk to EPCOT, and buses will take you to all other locations.
+If you take a short walk to the back entrance of Epcot you can also catch the Disney Skyliner and take it to Hollywood Studios.

 Wilderness Lodge

 Rates start from $307- located in the Magic Kingdom Resort area, your transportation options are boat rides to the Magic Kingdom and bus to all other locations.
-This hotel has one of the most impressive lobbies on property and it is worth the trip to the see even if you do not stay at this resort.
-An advantage of staying at this resort is the nightly Electrical Water Pageant that can view from the hotel.
-The proximity to the Magic Kingdom along with the quieter grand hotel feel makes this a special hotel.
+This hotel has one of the most impressive lobbies on Disney property and it is worth the trip to the see even if you do not stay at this resort.

 Animal Kingdom Lodge